 Our economists' work also finds a wide audience through our arrangement with the Social Science Research Network (SSRN).
-The SSRN has 360,000-plus papers in its database; more than 60 million papers have been downloaded from its site.
+The SSRN has 423,000plus papers in its database; more than 70 million papers have been downloaded from its site.

-Visitors to our page on the SSRN site (www .ssrn.com/link/FRB-New-York.html) can view and download papers written by our economists for the Economic Policy Review, Current Issues in Economics and Finance, and the Staff Reports working paper series.
-To date, there have been about 180,000 downloads of our papers from the SSRN site.
+Visitors to our page on the SSRN site (www.ssrn.com/link/FRB-New-York.html) can view and download papers written by our economists for the Economic Policy Review, Current Issues in Economics and Finance, and the Staff Reports working paper series.
+To date, there have been about 232,000 downloads of these papers from the SSRN site.